chunxu/learning/README.md

-# learning
+# Self learning
-#This folder is used to store learning materials examples, and projects mainly written in Python.
+# This folder is used to store learning materials examples, and projects mainly written in Python.
 # machine learning examples included
  # linear regression